BryanGoble/Family-Recipes/archetypes/post.md

 links:
   - title: # AllRecipes
-    description: # AllRecipes is the world's largest collection of shareable recipes.
+    description: # AllRecipes is the world's largest collection of shareable recipes
     website: # https://allrecipes.com
-    image: '{{< ogimage url="" >}}' # Dynamically updates the link image based on the website above.
+    image: '{{< ogimage url="" >}}' # Dynamically updates the link image based on the website above

+type: recipe # Points to \layouts\recipe\
+layout: single # Sets layout to {type}\single.html

-weight: 1       # You can add weight to some posts to override the default sorting (date descending)
+weight: # 1 | You can add weight to some posts to override the default sorting (date descending)

 comments: false # Keep False
 ---